NERSC/jupyter-kernel-cloner/README.md

 Copy a `sys.prefix` kernel resource directory to a user kernel resource directory by name.
 Any existing user resource directory by that name will be removed and replaced.
+This copies kernelspecs, not entire conda or virtual environments.

 ## How